poweif/brpy/README.md

 2. Server-side
    - [Tornado](http://www.tornadoweb.org/en/stable/)
    - Cache-level file-saving
-     - 1st is [mongoDB](http://www.mongodb.org) for fast access
+     - 1st level is [mongoDB](http://www.mongodb.org) for fast access
-     - 2nd is the user's Google Drive or the server-side disk.
+     - 2nd level is the user's Google Drive or the server-side disk.
      - Also allow save-to-disk for developers.

 3. Client-side